KM6BXP/paws-of-fury/README.md

-# SmashPets
+# paws of fury

 ## Desription
-SmashPets is a fanmade recreation of the popular game series Super Smash Bros™ with characters from Housepets
+paws of fury is a fanmade recreation of the popular game series Super Smash Bros™ with characters from Housepets